 - Honourable Mention – Best Use of Natural Light

-Among these recognitions, the “Best Use of Timber” award is especially significant, as it highlights the excellence in the use of wood as a central architectural element.
-This distinction is particularly relevant for PORTILAME, which was responsible for executing the structural timber component, directly contributing to the project’s technical quality and architectural identity.
+Among these accolades, the “Best Use of Timber” award stands out in particular, recognising excellence in the use of timber as a central element of the project.
+This distinction is especially significant for PORTILAME, which was responsible for the engineering design and construction of the timber structure, ensuring technical precision, construction quality and the architectural expression of the winery.

 The WAF international jury praised the exemplary way wood was used throughout the building, commending “the highly successful reinterpretation of historical and regional vernacular timber forms, responding sensitively to the site’s topography and context.”
 The use of timber was further highlighted for its ability to create “an inspiring, almost chapel-like atmosphere,” transforming the winery into a unique architectural experience.